spraakbanken/L2_profiles/SwedishL2profiles.md

 **The relative frequency** is normalized

-- towards the tokens per level (Lexical and Morphological profile)
+- towards the total number of tokens per level (Lexical and Morphological profile)
-- towards number of sentences at a given level of proficiency (Grammar profile).
+- towards to total number of sentences at a given level of proficiency (Grammar profile).

 _References:_